 February 7, 1996 – The Center and allies filed suit against the Fish and Wildlife Service for denying a petition to list the Alexander Archipelago wolf as an endangered species.

-October 1996 – In response to our February suit, a federal court overturned the Fish and Wildlife Service’s decision to deny protections.
+October 1996 – In response to our February suit, a federal court overturned the Service’s decision to deny protections.

 Late 1997 – The Service completed its court-mandated review and determined that listing the wolf was not warranted.
 The finding acknowledged the wolf’s declining populations but predicted that numbers would stabilize at an “acceptable” level.